avidnerd/digital-garden/content/US History II/Chapter 27.md

 The **Foraker Act of 1900** gave the Puerto Ricans a limited degree of popular government.
 In 1917, they were granted U.S. citizenship.

+* They made improvements in sanitation, education, and transportation
+* many PRs moved to NYC

 The Supreme Court's rulings in the **_Insular Cases_** declared that the Constitution did not extend to the Philippines and Puerto Rico.

 The United States, honoring the Teller Amendment of 1898, withdrew from Cuba in **1902**.
-The U.S. forced the Cubans to write their own constitution of 1901 (the **Platt Amendment**).
+The U.S. forced the Cubans to write into their own constitution of 1901 (the **Platt Amendment**).
 The Cubans hated this document because it was written to benefit the Americans.
 The constitution decreed that the United States might intervene with troops in Cuba to restore order and to provide mutual protection.
 The Cubans also promised to sell or lease needed coaling or naval stations to the U.S.

 #### **New Horizons in Two Hemispheres**

 Although the Spanish-American War only lasted 113 days, it increased American prestige around the world.
+* short, low in casualties, successful

 One of the greatest results of the war was the **bonding between the North and the South**.

 #### **"Little Brown Brothers" in the Philippines**

 The Filipinos thought that the treaty would give them their independence, like the Cubans.
 This was not the case and on February 4, 1899, the Filipinos started a rebellion against the occupying American forces.
 The insurrection was led by Emilio Aguinaldo.
+* US would stay in phillipines indefinitely

 In **1901**, American soldiers captured the rebellion's leader, Emilio Aguinaldo, effectively ending the rebellion.